ADULT NURSING

 Care of the Acutely Ill Adult

 This module will enable you to build on your anatomy, physiology and pharmacology knowledge acquired in Part 1, with a practical application to a range of acute care scenarios affecting different body systems.
 You will be taught to recognise the care requirements and the nursing interventions for acutely ill adults through simulated practice, with an exploration and evaluation of a range of assessment methods and tools.
-The module aims to define acute care and the role of the acute nurse so you understand the complexities of prioritising and providing acute care to patients.
+The module aims to define 'acute care' and the role of the 'acute nurse' so you understand the complexities of prioritising and providing acute care to patients.
 Reference will be made throughout the module to the legal-ethical framework, policies and the evidence-base that underpins safe practice delivery by nurses and the inter-professional team within the acute care environment, so that you can apply knowledge and skills into your practice

 Long-term Health Conditions

 This module will consider the biological, psychological, and social impact of long-term health conditions on an individual, using sources of information from clinical experts, service-users, the evidence-base and reflecting on clinical practice experiences.
-Students will be supported to develop skills and critical knowledge to enable them to apply it to safe care delivery, for individuals diagnosed with chronic long-term health conditions.
+You will be supported to develop skills and critical knowledge to enable you to apply it to safe care delivery, for individuals diagnosed with chronic long-term health conditions.
 The concept of shared decision making, and the role of multi-professional care will be explored.
 The module promotes critical thinking through the application of evidence-based practice.
-The aim of the module is to enable students to identify, discuss and analyse the impact of long-term health conditions of the adult, their family and/or support network.
-To enable students to critically discuss the shared decision-making process in the nursing care of adults with long-term health conditions and co morbidities, using a multi-professional approach to care.
+The aim of the module is to enable you to identify, discuss and analyse the impact of long-term health conditions of the adult, their family and/or support network.
+To enable you to critically discuss the shared decision-making process in the nursing care of adults with long-term health conditions and co morbidities, using a multi-professional approach to care.

 Nursing Practice - Part 2